gardusig/road2senior/README.md

 ## System Design Interview

-**You're not expected to be perfect — you're expected to think aloud, make trade-offs, and justify your choices.**
+- Think aloud, make trade-offs, and justify your choices.

-> Prioritize *clarity*, *scalability*, and *reasoned decisions* over technical depth alone.
+- Prioritize *clarity*, *scalability*, and *reasoned decisions* over personal preference.

-📁 Check out some design examples:
+### System design examples:
 - [Twitter](./system-design/twitter.md)

 ## Ask at the End

 Use the last ~5 minutes to ask meaningful questions that show curiosity and help you evaluate the team/company.

-> Great questions show you're thoughtful, invested, and interviewing *them* too.

 [💬 Check out some question ideas here](./preparation/ask-at-the-end.md)